 Despite the freedom to do more of what you want as a value proposition to buy my book, my book sales continue to be uninspiring with roughly 30 sales a month on average.
 Perhaps the $48 price tag is too high?
 But what is $48 when you can empower yourself to negotiate potentially thousands of dollars in a severance and get your life back?
 One client was able to manage a $180,000 severance in 2013!

-If I didn’t leave in the spring of 2012 I would have felt like I wasted two years of my life being a chicken shit for not pursuing my entrepreneurial endeavors.
-I need to do a much better job marketing the book, getting affiliates who write about career, entrepreneurship, and lifestyle to sign up, and test out the sales price.
-The feedback I’ve received from readers has been really positive so far.
+If I didn't leave in the spring of 2012 I would have felt like I wasted two years of my life being a chicken shit for not pursuing my entrepreneurial endeavors.
+I need to do a much better job marketing the book, getting affiliates who write about career, entrepreneurship, and lifestyle.
+The feedback I've received from readers has been really positive so far.

 2) Surgeries.
 I've had my face operated on twice this year!
 Once was because I bashed my lip from too much partying.
 I got a hotel staffer to rush me to the ER and stitch me up.
 Seeing the anesthesia needle get injected into a gaping hole while the liquid squirted into my mouth because there was no wall was disgusting.
 I have pics but I don't want to make you vomit.

 The second operation happened just last month.
 I've had this hard lump in my right cheek for the past year that finally began to grow.
 Fearing cancer I YouTubed it and discovered it was a sebaceous cyst.
 The dermatologist cut open a 3/4 inch hole and began digging into my cheek to cut the thing out.
 He said it wasn't carcinogenic, but better safe than sorry to take it out especially since it was uncomfortable.
 I've now got this puckering at both ends where he stitched me up which will last for four months.
 If I was a male model, I'd be pissed!
 Good thing I'm only a writer.